Cloud Infrastructure Penetration Testing

 Misconfigurations compound

-Small permission mistakes chain together across services, accounts, and regions - often without triggering alerts.
+Small permission mistakes chain together across services, accounts, and regions — often without triggering alerts.
+A single misconfigured role can open access to entire data stores.

 Blast radius is unclear

-Teams don’t know what an attacker can actually reach until access paths are tested end-to-end.
+Teams don't know what an attacker can actually reach until access paths are tested end-to-end.
+We map real lateral movement so you can see the true blast radius of a compromise.

 What we test